mattyoung101/omicron/omicam/README.md

 - If gcc's sanitizers don't work, try using clang intsead.
 This was an old problem using ARM boards, so it should be fine on x86.
 - You will need to disable the visual Address Sanitizer output in CLion as that is also broken.
 - CLion's remote upload occasionally (a few times per full day of work) fails temporarily, just ignore it and try again.

+## Licence
+Omicam is licenced under the Mozilla Public License 2.0, the same as the rest of Team Omicron's code.

 ## Open source libraries used
 - [log.c](https://github.com/rxi/log.c): MIT license